switchcollab/Switch-Bots-Python-Library/docs/docs/basic-concepts/calling-api.md

 from swibots import Client
 ```

-2. Instantiate the class with your TOKEN
+2. Initialize the class with your TOKEN

 ```python
 app = Client("TOKEN")